Rice University → Venice International University (VIU)

 How to Apply

-1. Rice Application Form — submit basic information, statement of interest, and course preferences.
+1. Rice Application Form — submit basic information, statement of intent, statement of personal readiness & adaptability, and statement of cultural awareness & representation

-3. Nomination to VIU — selected Rice applicants will be formally nominated to VIU.
+2. Nomination to VIU — selected Rice applicants will be formally nominated to VIU

 Learn More